Wimmics/HOWTO_Virtuoso-Docker/Advanced/Metadata_description.md

      RewriteRule "^/sparql/?$" "/sparql?query=define+sql:describe-mode+'CBD'+DESCRIBE+<ENDPOINT-URI>&output=application/rdf\%2bxml" [R=303,L]
 ```
 * Reachable at `/.well-known/void`
 According to the VoID recommendation, the metadata description of a SPARQL server should preferably be accessible as a file at the `/.well-known/void` URL.
-To make it possible, we add the following rules to the Apache configuration, after replacing `DATASET-URI` by the right URI:
+To make it possible, we add the following rules to the Apache configuration, after replacing `DATASET-URI` with the right URI:
 ```
      RewriteCond "%{REQUEST_METHOD}" "GET" [nocase]
      RewriteCond "%{QUERY_STRING}" "^$"